-Brazos Bend State Park Trail is a 15.8 mile moderately trafficked loop trail located near Richmond, TX that features a lake and is rated as moderate.
+Brazos Bend State Park Trail is a 15.8 mile moderately trafficked loop trail located near Richmond, Texas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash